yazhouLiu-nust/PersonCarDetection/README.md

 ```
 Yazhou_20170812/
 +-- [Code]/
-?  +-- api			: the self defined API functions for person/car detection
+?  +-- api/			: the self defined API functions for person/car detection
-?  +-- window			: the vs2015 project of person/car detector
+?  +-- window/			: the vs2015 project of person/car detector
 ?  +-- darknet-master.zip	: the yolo dart source, available from: https://github.com/pjreddie/darknet.git
 ?  +-- darknet-master_navlib.rar: the darknet code that has been changed for windows platform
 +-- [Data]/
-?  +-- CATS_Release		: the thermal-color image pair dataset publish in CVPR2017"CATS: A Color and Thermal Stereo Benchmark", available from http://bigdatavision.org/CATS/.
+?  +-- CATS_Release/		: the thermal-color image pair dataset publish in CVPR2017"CATS: A Color and Thermal Stereo Benchmark", available from http://bigdatavision.org/CATS/.
 ?  +-- inter_res		: the intermediate results
 +-- [Doc]/
 ?  +-- navlab.20170725.pptx	: biweekly report 1